-How To Use Google Adwords Extensions To Ramp Up Your Results
+How To Use Google Ads Extensions To Ramp Up Your Results

 Ad Extensions offer additional details to expand your ad, which gives people more info and benefits, so they’re more likely to click your ad.